matthewafay/Army-Men-II-Win-11-GFX-Improvement/README.md

 - **Compatibility Configurator Module**: Windows compatibility registry management
 - **Game Configurator Module**: INI file configuration management
 - **Output Functions**: Formatted status reporting and summary generation

+## After Installation

+**First Launch:**
+1. Run the configuration script: `.\Configure-ArmyMen2.ps1`
+2. Launch Army Men 2 from Steam
+3. If prompted for DirectPlay, click "Install this feature" and restart
+4. Game should now open in a resizable window

+**What You Get:**
+- ✅ Windowed mode (no more screen resolution changes)
+- ✅ Modern rendering via cnc-ddraw wrapper
+- ✅ Stable performance on Windows 11
+- ✅ Resizable game window
+- ✅ No crashes or compatibility issues

 ## Contributing